-The incidence of kidney stone formation in humans is quite high, it is estimated that ten of every 100 people can suffer from this disease.
-It is usually impossible to ignore these discomforts because their symptoms are obvious, but the exact meaning of the condition in terms of long-term health may depend on the type of stones or stones that develop.
+The incidence of kidney stone formation in humans is relatively high; it is estimated that ten of every 100 people can suffer from this disease.
+It is usually impossible to ignore these discomforts because their symptoms are apparent.
+Still, the exact meaning of the condition in terms of long-term health may depend on the type of stones or stones that develop.

-Some of the different types of stones that occur in kidney stones include struvite stones , which are normally formed around the infective material in the kidneys, some people develop calcium or calcite stones, stones that may be due to the levels excessive calcium oxalate .
-People with high levels of uric acid may have uric acid stones, or sometimes the stones are composed mainly of certain amino acids (cystine).
+Some of the different types of stones that occur in kidney stones include struvite stones, which are typically formed around the infective material in the kidneys; some people develop calcium or calcite stones, stones that may be due to excessive levels of calcium oxalate.
+People with high uric acid levels may have uric acid stones, or sometimes the rocks are composed mainly of specific amino acids (cysteine).
 Other times the cause of the training is not entirely clear.

 The symptoms associated with lithiasis are often easy to detect.
-Many people feel significant pain that can occur just below the ribs or in the stomach, pelvis and groin.
-Urination tends to cause discomfort and people may feel constant urges to go to the bathroom.
-When stones are produced, the color of the urine may be different and may be brown or pink, or possibly bright red.
+Many people feel significant pain just below the ribs or in the stomach, pelvis, and groin.
+Urination tends to cause discomfort, and people may feel constant urges to go to the bathroom.
+When stones are produced, the urine color may be different, brown, pink, or possibly bright red.
 When people have struvite stones, they can also show signs of kidney stones with fever and flu-like symptoms.

-The diagnosis of renal lithiasis does not necessarily mean huge interventions, if infection is suspected, you can receive antibiotics.
-Large stones may not be able to pass and physicians may consider different invasive methods, including surgical removal or the use of radiofrequency to break and remove stones.
-For fairly small calculations, the usual treatment is to get the affected person to significantly increase their water intake and to administer relief medications such as analgesics to reduce discomfort, until the calculation is passed and they are expelled.
+The diagnosis of renal lithiasis does not necessarily mean massive interventions; you can receive antibiotics if the infection is suspected.
+Large stones may not be able to pass, and physicians may consider different invasive methods, including surgical removal of the use of radiofrequency to break and remove stones.
+For reasonably small calculations, the usual treatment is to get the affected person to increase their water intake significantly and administer relief medications such as analgesics to reduce discomfort until the calculation is passed and expelled.

 Treatment for nephrolithiasis

 The treatment is adapted according to the type of calculation.
-The urine can be filtered and the stones can be collected for evaluation.
-Drinking six to eight glasses of water a day increases the flow of urine.
+The urine can be filtered, and the stones can be collected for evaluation.
+Drinking six to eight glasses of water a day increases urine flow.
 People who are dehydrated or have severe nausea and vomiting may need intravenous fluids.
 Other treatment options include:

 Pain relief may require narcotic medications.
 The presence of the infection requires treatment with antibiotics.
 Other medications include: